benjaminmaccini/benjaminmaccini/blog/Bowling.md

 Of course, I will always install the next new editor I hear about.
 I'll spend time rewarding my anxious brain with small productivity enhancements and won't work efficiently all of the time.
 But going forward, I will also focus on parts of my workflow that buy me flexibility and comfort without perpetuating the need to be perfect.
+I'll learn to bowl with bumpers and have a bit more fun with it.